ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 Round Robin Schedule Example from Wikipedia
 ```

 One `process` can generate many `thread` missions, and a process is cheap than a thread.
 Why?
 When a process is suspended, it needs to record the state at this time.
 When a process resumes, it needs to collect the state of the previous moment and then execute the program.
 We call this working time is `context switching` time.

-For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time.
+For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time. `cpu computing` mainly includes using memory to compute some data